pynbody/pynbody/docs/tutorials/snapshot_manipulation.rst

 .. ipython ::

- In [4]: pynbody.analysis.halo.center(h1,mode='hyb')
+ In [4]: pynbody.analysis.halo.center(main_halo)
  Out [4]: <pynbody.transformation.GenericTranslation at 0x10a61e790>

 We passed ``h[1]`` to the function :func:`~pynbody.analysis.halo.center` to center the *entire* snapshot on the largest halo.
-We specify the mode of centering using the keyword ``mode`` - here, we used ``hyb``, which stands for hybrid: the snapshot is first centered on the particle with the lowest potential, and this guess is then refined using the *shrinking sphere* method (see the documentation for :func:`~pynbody.analysis.halo.center` for more details).
+The default centring uses the *shrinking sphere* method, which normally gives a really stable and precise centre for galaxies and halos (see the documentation for :func:`~pynbody.analysis.halo.center` for more details).